 What to expect when snorkeling in Iceland at the Silfra fissure:

 I had read so much conflicting information about what to pack for snorkeling in Iceland at the Silfra fissure.
 So let me clarify this for everyone!
 Due to the FREEZING temperatures, you will be wearing three layers: a full set of clothes, a puffy fleece overall, and a dry suit.
 I am a bit of a noob about all of this stuff so I’ll explain for those who are as confused as I was.
-The dry suit looks like the wet suit you wear to scuba dive, except that it traps water between the suit and your body.
-The water gets heated by your body temperature, and that layer of heated water keeps you warm.
+The dry suit looks like the wet suit you wear to scuba dive, except that it prevents any water from entering (and is therefore exceptionally tight).
+That extra bit of insulation keeps you warm.